Best Picture Movie Marathon, Part 20

 In war, there are good guys and bad guys on both sides, and no matter what piece of ground you’re occupying, chances are there’s a big part of you that would much rather pack up, ship off and head home rather than actually die for your country.
 For the Japanese and American soldiers who met on the now hollowed ground of Iwo Jima, death was imminent.
 The sad part is, they all knew it.
 While Letters from Iwo Jima enhances our understanding of what it means to live and die, it also is a lesson in heroism, letting us ponder the difference between dying for your country and fighting for it.

-The Departed: This movie has two of my favorite things: Jack Nicholson and Leonardo DiCaprio.
+This movie has two of my favorite things: Jack Nicholson and Leonardo DiCaprio.
 It also has one of my least favorite things: Mark Wahlberg.
 Ah well, you can’t win ‘em all.

 Directed by Martin Scorsese, The Departed is the story of two men trying to live public lives that are the radical opposite of their own inner realities.
 In this rat’s nest of a situation, it can be extremely difficult to tell the good guys from the bad ones – but, as Nicholson’s character Frank Costello says, “When you’re facing a loaded gun, what’s the difference?”